oOo0oOo/lean-lsp-mcp/README.md

 You can find more details about MCP server configuration for Claude Code [here](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/tutorials#configure-mcp-servers).

+#### Lean4 Theorem Proving - Claude Skill

+If you are using [Claude Desktop](https://modelcontextprotocol.io/quickstart/user) or [Claude Code](https://claude.ai/code), you can also install the [Lean4 Theorem Proving Skill](https://github.com/cameronfreer/lean4-theorem-proving-skill).
+This skill provides additional prompts and templates for interacting with Lean4 projects and includes a section on interacting with the `lean-lsp-mcp` server.

 ### Other Setups

 Other setups, such as [Claude Desktop](https://modelcontextprotocol.io/quickstart/user), [OpenAI Agent SDK](https://openai.github.io/openai-agents-python/mcp/), [Windsurf](https://docs.windsurf.com/windsurf/cascade/mcp) or [Goose](https://block.github.io/goose/docs/getting-started/using-extensions) should work with similar configs.